blinkmobile/bmp-cli/docs/suggested-usage.md

     - `blinkm bmp scope`

-3. double-check that you have authenticated as expected

-    - `blinkm bmp whoami`

-4. send your local project files to our service for immediate deployment
+3. send your local project files to our service for immediate deployment

     - `blinkm bmp deploy`